codacy-badger/coffeecom/README.md

 **REQUIRED:**

-Java is needed on the machine to run CoffeeCom.
-At the moment you need to compile the sources yourself, so you need the [Java JDK](https://www.oracle.com/java/technologies/jdk8-downloads.html) (development kit).
+CoffeeCom requires `Java` to run.
+At the moment you also need to compile the sources yourself, so you need the [Java JDK](https://www.oracle.com/java/technologies/jdk8-downloads.html) (development kit).
+Java version **8** should work with this software.

 **INSTALLATION:**